zhongwangwei/Infographic/site/src/content/learn/custom-items.en.md

 title: Custom Items
 ---

 Data item development also has a certain level of complexity.
-AntV Infographic has prepared a dedicated AI prompt for [data items](/learn/design#item), making it easy to quickly generate code using large language models.
+AntV Infographic provides reusable skills for [data items](/learn/design#item), managed by any-skills, so both Claude Code and Codex can read and use them to generate code.

 ## Development Prompt {#development-prompt}

-The prompt is located in the [src/designs/items/prompt.md](https://github.com/antvis/Infographic/blob/main/src/designs/items/prompt.md) file in the AntV Infographic [GitHub repository](https://github.com/antvis/infographic).
-It contains the following:
+Item rules and templates are packaged as a skill.
+The key files are:

+- `.skills/infographic-item-generator/SKILL.md`
+- `.skills/infographic-item-generator/references/item-prompt.md`

+They include the following:

 - Core concepts of data items
 - Design requirements (completeness, responsiveness, numerical processing)